GluuFederation/docs-clustermgr-prod/3.1.4/source/installation/index.md

 ### SSH & Keypairs

 Give Cluster Manager the ability to establish an SSH connection to the servers in the cluster.
 This includes the NGINX/load-balancing server.
-A simple keygeneration example:
+A simple key generation example:

 `ssh-keygen -t rsa -b 4096`

-- This will initiate a prompt to create a keypair.
+- This will initiate a prompt to create a key pair.
 Cluster Manager must be able to open connections to the servers.

 !!!
 Note
     Cluster Manager now works with encrypted keys and will prompt you for the password any time Cluster Manager is restarted.